 “Blue Collar Man” came to him after learning one of his friends was laid off from his job as a railroad worker.
 After hearing a failed boat engine trying to start, this sparked a guitar riff idea that fueled the direction of a song that became a favorite among a fan base that could relate to Shaw’s lyrical story.
 It was energetic, powerful, and somewhat anthemic.

-#2 – Renegade
+# 2 – Renegade

 On the US Billboard Hot 100, Tommy Shaw’s dramatic hit, “Renegade,” became a number sixteen hit.
 In Canada, it peaked as high as number ten.
 Released from the 1978 album Pieces of Eight, Styx began exploring heavier rock musical performances.
 Up until now, it was primarily ballads and easy-listening favorites.
-“Renegade” became one of Styx’s staple favorites and Shaw’s as a solo artist.
+“Renegade” became one of Styx’s staple favorites, as well as Shaw’s as a solo artist.
 This was the song about an outlaw who was facing execution by a legal system that agreed this was the appropriate price to pay for the crimes he committed.
 This rebellious classic became a cult favorite among the fans, especially those with issues of their own where lawmakers’ views were concerned.

 #1 – Too Much Time on My Hands